-- Sinks and taps in the clinical areas visited were observed to meet the Health Protection Surveillance Centre's Hand Hygiene Guidelines 2005. - Attendance at hand hygiene training was demonstrated to be mandatory.
-It was reported through interview that attendance records were maintained by the Infection Control Nurse.
-An example was given that nursing management wrote to individual nursing staff who required retraining. - Alcohol-based hand gel was widely available. - Hand-wash posters were not always on display at each hand-wash sink and were not always user friendly. - Hand-washing opportunities were observed in clinical areas.
-However during observation: - All opportunities to practice hand hygiene were not taken. - The hand-washing technique used did not always comply with best practice.
+- Sinks and taps in the clinical areas visited were observed to meet the Health Service Executive Health Protection Surveillance Centre's guidelines for hand hygiene (2005). - Alcohol-based hand gel was widely available. - Hand wash posters were on display at each hand wash sink in the areas visited. - The organisation demonstrated that they monitored hand hygiene practices. - While it was reported that the Infection Control Team provided training for staff on a weekly basis, hand hygiene training was not mandatory. - Hand-washing opportunities were observed in clinical areas, however during observation: - not all opportunities to practice hand hygiene were taken - the hand-washing technique used did not always comply with best practice.